climate-action-hackathon/ClimateFrame/README.md

 * Bridging the gap between fragmented datasets and local communities
 * Combining datasets and knowledge of local experts
 * Providing a common interface for building a message system based on customized datasets
+* Currently local experts have no framework that helps them and allows them to automatically issue warnings or inform communities based on current data

 The concrete use case is as follows:
 ------------------------------------